AbdUlHamedMaree/use-google-directions/README.md

 This package is using [`lbundle`](https://github.com/AbdUlHamedMaree/lbundle) as bundler ✨

-## 🚀 Motivation
+# 🚀 Motivation

-There is always this repeated pattern for creating a library while following best practices that you need to maintain across all of your libraries, but then I thought maybe creating a library for bundling libraries is a good idea.
+There was a library to render directions on react native, it has some limitations (like not being able to get more information from the API call to google), and the library had no updates for a long time and no way to contribute, so created this package which takes other approach for giving data.

-## 💾 install
+# 💾 install

-This package requires the following packages `@tanstack/react-query>=5.0.0`, `axios>=1.0.0` and `react>=16.0.0`
+This package requires the following packages `@tanstack/react-query>=5.0.0`, `axios>=1.0.0` and `react>=16.0.0`, so make sure to have them in your project.

-### NPM registry
+## NPM registry

 ```bash
 # npm